Dealing with hazardous materials during an eviction

 These may also require a specialist, trained and qualified team to ensure they can undertake the survey, removal and disposal of the materials, be they chemicals, biological waste products or contaminated soil.

-Whilst working on the enforcement of the compulsory purchase orders for the 2012 Olympic Park, one of our authorised HCEOs had to content with significant soil contamination and the resulting health & safety issues.
+Whilst working on the enforcement of the compulsory purchase orders for the 2012 Olympic Park, one of our authorised HCEOs had to content with significant soil contamination and the resulting health and safety issues.

 Fire